vgpunks/TooltipInfo/README.md

 - **Honor Level:** Display the honor level of players.

 - **Item Level:** Display the average item level of a player.
-  - Hold the shift key and hover over the player for 2 sec.
+(Hold Shift and hover over the player for 2 sec.)

 - **Item Source:** Display the expansion name for items, indicating when they were introduced.

 - **Character Level:** Display the effective/actual level of characters.
-  - Can be useful for Timewalking Dungeons
+(Useful for Timewalking Dungeons.)

 - **Mythic+:** Display Mythic+ rating and best run of characters.